Last Updated on February 11, 2024 by Louise Carter

 This results in a poor smell, just as stored clothing will begin to have an odor.
-Hanging the sheets up for 1-2 hours before putting them on the bed should freshen them up.
+Hanging the sheets up for 1-2 hours before putting them on the bed will freshen them up.

 If you store clean textiles in a dark, damp environment, they’ll begin to form mildew.

-According to the Journal of Engineering and Science, mildew thrives in textiles and even prefers natural fibers.
-Mildew can result in staining and long-term damage if allowed to grow and multiply.
+According to the Journal of Engineering and Science, mildew thrives in textiles and prefers natural fibers.
+If allowed to grow and multiply, it can result in staining and long-term damage.

 It’s unlikely that mold will form on sheets stored this way.
-However, if there’s mold in the environment, spores will certainly land on any sheets stored there.
+However, if mold is present in the environment, spores will land on any sheets stored there.
 This can cause adverse reactions if you or the person sleeping in the bed has an allergy or sensitivity to mold spores.

-If mold or mildew is the cause of smelly sheets, you’ll need to re-wash them.
+If mold or mildew is the cause of smelly sheets, you must re-wash them.

-If your sheets haven’t been in storage or they’ve only recently been washed and put away, perhaps they weren’t properly dried before you stored them.
+If the sheets haven’t been in storage or they’ve only recently been washed and put away, perhaps they weren’t properly dried before you stored them.

 Why Do My Sheets Smell After I Wash Them?

-Of course, this assumes that you removed the clothes from the washing machine quickly.
-If your sheets have been sitting in the washing machine for more than 1-2 hours, they’ll start to smell bad quickly.
+Of course, this assumes that you quickly removed the clothes from the washing machine.
+If the sheets sit in the washing machine for more than 1-2 hours, they’ll smell bad quickly.

-This will lead to dirt being left in your sheets due to the washing machine’s inability to remove dirty water.
-This can leave an unpleasant, dirty smell on the sheets, and you may notice the whites are dingier.
+This will lead to dirt on the sheets due to the washing machine’s inability to remove dirty water.
+The odor can also remain on the sheets, and you may notice that your whites are dingier.

 Wrong Amount of Detergent

-Too much detergent could lead to stains and residue on your sheets.
+Too much detergent could lead to stains and residue on the sheets.
 However, not enough detergent will prevent them from being properly cleaned.

-You could be washing your sheets and clothing at too low a temperature, which often happens in conjunction with improper detergent use.
+You could have washed the sheets and clothing at too low a temperature, which often happens with improper detergent use.

 It’s common for people to use a cool wash more often these days because it’s more eco-friendly and cuts down on energy costs.
-The problem is that cold water won’t get your sheets clean because it doesn’t kill bacteria and dust mites.
+The problem is that cold water won’t clean your sheets because it doesn’t kill bacteria and dust mites.

 Allergists recommend a water temperature of 130-160 degrees Fahrenheit to ensure that dust mites and oils are neutralized.
 Also, the heat will break up hard sebum deposits.

-However, your sheets, underwear, and gym clothes should always be washed in hot water.
+However, sheets, underwear, and gym clothes should always be washed in hot water.

 Why Do My Sheets Smell Sour After Washing?

-In some cases, the smell may be strong enough that you notice it when you open your washing machine door, but this isn’t always the case.
+There may be mold or mildew inside the washing machine.
+Sometimes, the smell is strong enough to notice when you open the washing machine door, but this isn’t always the case.

 Mildew and fungal substances can thrive in washing machines due to residual water.
-While washing machines are good at getting rid of water, small amounts can be left behind, just below the drainage line.
+While washing machines are good at removing water, small amounts can be left below the drainage line.

-This creates a damp and humid environment perfect for mildew, fungal growths, and mold.
-Getting rid of these buildups can be tough, especially if you mostly use a cool wash.
+This creates a damp and humid environment for mildew, fungal growth, and mold.
+Getting rid of this buildup can be difficult, especially if you mainly use a cool wash.

-Many people assume that they’ll have to dismantle their washing machine to clean the interior side of the drum and remove it, but this is untrue.
+Many assume that they’ll have to dismantle their washing machine to clean the side of the drum and remove it, but this isn’t the case.

-You can often remove mildew by applying mold and mildew spray and allowing your washing machine to go through a hot wash cycle while empty.
-The heat should kill bacteria and wash away any mildew.
+You can often remove mildew by applying mold and mildew spray and allowing the washing machine to go through a hot wash cycle while empty.
+The heat should kill bacteria and wash away mildew.